FreeCAD/FreeCAD-documentation/wiki/Material.md

 ## Material.py

-Since handling material-properties is a tedious work we should implement a Python front-end module called **Material.py**.
+Since handling material-properties is a tedious work we should implement a Python front-end module called **Material.py** [https   *//github.com/FreeCAD/FreeCAD/blob/master/src/Mod/Material/Material.py source](https   *//github.com/FreeCAD/FreeCAD/blob/master/src/Mod/Material/Material.py_source.md).
 This will be the place to implement all kind of helper methods for material handling.

 -   Calculation of Mass out of Volume and Density
 -   Translation in different unit systems